Eclipse-SDV-Hackathon-Chapter-Three/COOTA/README.md

 ### Planning & Tracking
 We started with a brainstorming session to define the core idea and outline our priorities.
-From there, progress was tracked through constant update checks and quick syncs to adapt to new challenges and keep everyone aligned.
+From there, progress was tracked through constant update checks and quick syncs, allowing for adaptation to new challenges and keeping everyone aligned.

 ### Quality Assurance
-Given the short timeframe, we focused on starting small and writing clean and iteratively scale, to ensure clarity.
+Given the short timeframe, we focused on starting small and writing clean and iteratively scaling to ensure clarity.
 We hope that this approach can make collaboration smoother and reduce integration issues.

 ## Communication
 Communication is happening both in person during the hackathon and through a shared Slack group channel, ensuring quick exchanges and transparency across the team.

 ## Decision Making
 All important decisions are being made through unanimous agreement.
-This ensures that every team member is aligned with the direction and feel ownership of the solution.
+This ensures that every team member is aligned with the direction and feels a sense of ownership over the solution.